chao-ji/tf-transformer/README.md

 </p>

-The idea of self-attention so influtial, which led to more recent breakthroughs in methods of language model pretraining such as BERT and GPT-2.
+The idea of self-attention is so influtial that has inspired recent breakthroughs in methods of language model pretraining such as [BERT](https://arxiv.org/abs/1810.04805) and [GPT-2](https://openai.com/blog/better-language-models/).

 ## Requirements
 This implementation is based on TensorFlow 2.x and Python3.
 In addition, NLTK is required to compute BLEU score for evaluation.